 That’s why we help you from day one with the cost of treatment.
 At your first visit, we’ll tell you to set aside your financial worries.
 As soon as your drugs are prescribed, we start to research what will and won’t be covered for the prescribed dose and duration.
 Then we get to work identifying sources of funding to fill the gap.

-Over the last three years, we’ve saved patients nearly 7 million dollars.
+Over the last four years, we’ve saved patients over 8 million dollars.

 When you come in to learn about your chemotherapy plan – usually at your second or third visit – you’ll learn how the medication works, about its side effects, its price and how much we’ve been able to save you.
 Our goal is to reduce your out-of-pocket cost to ZERO – and that’s usually exactly where we land.

 The results add up quickly.
-Over the last three years, we’ve saved patients nearly 7 million dollars.
+Over the last four years, we’ve saved patients over 8 million dollars.

 When Becki started working at The Ghosh Center in 2012, she brought with her an understanding of existing financial resources for prescriptions.
 She began actively seeking out forms of assistance, and from there it grew.
 She and Mike spend part of each day proactively researching ways to help each of our patients.